helloakn/node-multi-authorizer-jwt/README.md

 ### File Structure
 Structure is base on lambda functions.
-So we can easy to deploy to lambda or ECS or EC2 as the monolith or microservice.
+So we can easily deploy to lambda or ECS or EC2 as the monolith or microservice.
 We can separate authorizer and functions too.
+All the services on our code would be functions in Lambda and middleware will be lambda Authorizer as well as all the others are the layers.
 ```nth
 .
 ├── sc                          # nodejs source code